 02

-Gym bag goes to office.
-You ride there directly.
+Gym bag to office.
+Ride there directly.
 Never home first.

 "Office to gym.
 Never home first."